GhostPack/SharpDPAPI/README.md

-        machinemasterkeys       -   triage all reachable machine masterkey files (elevates to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret) machinecredentials      -   use 'machinemasterkeys' and then triage machine Credential files machinevaults           -   use 'machinemasterkeys' and then triage machine Vaults machinetriage           -   run the 'machinecredentials' and 'machinevaults' commands
+        machinemasterkeys       -   triage all reachable machine masterkey files (elevates to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret) machinecredentials      -   use 'machinemasterkeys' and then triage machine Credential files machinevaults           -   use 'machinemasterkeys' and then triage machine Vaults machinecerts           -   use 'machinemasterkeys' and then triage machine certificate stores machinetriage           -   run the 'machinecredentials' and 'machinevaults' commands